-As we uncover similarities and differences of the people we interact with, over time, we get a complete picture of the person, and not just a 2D caricature that is based on generalised stereotypes.
+As we uncover similarities and differences of the people we interact with, we get a complete picture of the person and not just a 2D caricature based on generalised stereotypes.

 Who’s in the room?

-Communication is never a one-way, even if the other party remains silent.
-Communication is the act of conveying a message from one person to another or from one person to many or from many to many.
-When conveying a message, we need to be aware of who is receiving the message.
-Messages, while it might be intended for one person can be received and perceived by many in the room can receive and perceive messages.
+Communication is never one-way, even if the other party remains silent.
+Communication is the act of conveying messages.
+It can be from one person to another, or from one person to many, or from many to many.
+When sharing a message, we need to be aware of who is receiving the message.
+While they might be intended for one person, many in the room can receive and perceive messages.

-For example, your team is tasked to create a marketing strategy for a product that is to be launched in a foreign market.
+For example, your team is tasked to create a marketing strategy for a product launched in a foreign market.
 In the brainstorming session, everyone enthusiastically discussed different ideas.
-The conversation heightened as they discussed an outrageous and unrealistic idea which got everyone engaged except for a quiet team member.
-The quieter team member eventually raised a lacklustre idea and questioned the viability of the outrageous idea.
-In response, the team supervisor ignored the question and continued the conversation on the outrageous idea.
+The conversation heightened as they debated outrageous and unrealistic ideas that got everyone engaged except a quiet team member.
+The more silent team member eventually raised a lacklustre idea and questioned the viability of the outrageous idea.
+In response, the team supervisor ignored the question and continued the conversation.

 Is it safe?

 To be inclusive in our communication, we need to ensure that every individual feels safe enough to express themselves.
 There are many ways to foster psychological safety.
-Some of the ways include asking questions curiously, promote healthy conflict, give voice to your peers or your direct reports.
+Some methods include asking questions curiously, promoting healthy conflict, and giving voice to your peers or your direct reports.

 Conflict is inevitable.
 It is part of life.
-Without conflict, we will not learn from each other and many problems might be left unsolved.
-Once we have accepted that conflict is unavoidable, we can focus our efforts in managing and resolving conflict.
-While many frameworks look into managing conflict, we’ll share two steps with regards to inclusion.
+Without conflict, we will not learn from each other, and many problems might be left unsolved.
+Once we have accepted that conflict is unavoidable, we can focus our efforts on managing and resolving conflict.
+While many frameworks look into managing conflict, we’ll share two steps concerning inclusion.

 Learn about Cultural Values

 If a simple word as “rubber” can carry various meanings and possible misunderstandings, what damage can non-verbal languages bring!
-Behind the verbal and non-verbal communication are unspoken rules, the rules that are taken for granted and deeply assumed by a culture group.
-Cultural Values have long been researched by psychologists and social scientists, which can range from individualism vs collectivism, being vs doing, long-term vs short-term, competitive vs cooperative and many more.
+Behind verbal and non-verbal communication are unspoken rules taken for granted and deeply assumed by a cultural group.
+Cultural Values have long been researched by psychologists and social scientists, ranging from individualism vs collectivism, being vs doing, long-term vs short-term, competitive vs cooperative and many more.

-Learning about Cultural Values requires many separate discussion as this is a wide area of research.
-To be a more inclusive person, we need to take the time to understand the cultural values that are behind the speech and action of others.
-Only then, we can appropriately extend our respect and adjust our actions and behaviour to include others.
+Learning about Cultural Values requires many separate discussions as this is a vast area of research.
+To be a more inclusive people, we need to take the time to understand the cultural values that are behind the speech and actions of others.
+Only then we can appropriately extend our respect and adjust our actions and behaviour to include others.

 Be Patient.
 Be Persistent.

 In a culturally diverse environment, there is no one right way of managing or resolving conflict.
-Diverse stakeholders involved in the conflict come from different contexts, speak different languages, and even hold different beliefs and values.
-As you tease out the complexities of the conflict, one thing for certain is that you need to be patient and persistent.
+Various stakeholders involved in the conflict come from different contexts, speak other languages, and even hold different beliefs and values.
+As you tease out the complexities of the conflict, one thing for sure is that you need to be patient and persistent.